actions/stale/README.md

 Default value: `30`

+#### remove-stale-when-updated

+Automatically remove the stale label when the issues or the pull requests are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) or commented.

+Default value: `true`

+#### remove-issue-stale-when-updated

+Override [remove-stale-when-updated](#remove-stale-when-updated) but only to automatically remove the stale label when the issues are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) or commented.

+Default value: unset

+#### remove-pr-stale-when-updated

+Override [remove-stale-when-updated](#remove-stale-when-updated) but only to automatically remove the stale label when the pull requests are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) or commented.

+Default value: unset

 #### exempt-milestones

 A white-list of milestone(s) to only process the issues or the pull requests that does not contain one of these milestone(s).